Gary founded Redrock Commercial Finance in 2011 primarily to serve the different types of clients applying for bridging loans and development finance.

 She is great for the atmosphere within the business and she is one of the major factors behind Redrock being an enjoyable, rewarding, and exhausting place to work.
 In her spare time, she loves discovering other cultures and travelling.

-The “deal exit team” is really a joint enterprise by all of the members of our team but Jessica, Mike, and Danielle are de facto in charge of it.
+The “deal exit team” is really a joint enterprise by all of the members of our team but Jessica and Danielle are de facto in charge of it.

 Every bridging loan or development finance package we arrange for clients has an “exit strategy”.
 In other words, you must pay back all the funding you have received back by a certain date.

 As many of the packages we arrange are for complex property projects or for personal fundraising, we’re aware that many planned exit dates become unachievable because of slippage in the schedule.
-After your funding has been secured and you have drawn down funds, Jessica, Mike, Danielle, and the team will contact you every now and again to find out how you’re getting on.
+After your funding has been secured and you have drawn down funds, Jessica or Danielle, will contact you every now and again to find out how you’re getting on.

 If it looks like you might miss the exit date and/or you need additional funding because of unforeseen costs on a project, the deal exit team will begin arranging other options (normally the securing of another bridging loan or development finance package).
 This is to make sure that you are able to fulfil your contractual obligations to your initial lender just in case the obstacle or obstacles you face to meet the deadline are too great.